gerezk/AI-political-personas/README.md

 The repository was originally developed as a group project for the Generative AI course at the [Vienna University of Technology](https://www.tuwien.at/).
 I contributed primarily to the fact-checker persona and the front-end.

-This fork contains additional improvements I made independently to the democratic and republican personas.
+Beyond the course, I made additional improvements to the democratic and republican personas.

 # Setup